 Odaiba (お台場) is a modern entertainment district located on a man-made island in Tokyo Bay.
 Getting to the island is a fun experience itself, you can ride the unmanned yurikamome train that crosses Rainbow Bridge or board a boat from Asakusa and enjoy the bay area from the water.
 Odaiba Marine Park offers great views of symbolic landmarks around, including the replica of the Statue of Liberty and the Rainbow Bridge which are both brightly lit up at night.
 Taking a refreshing stroll at the sandy beach, or trying activities such as windsurfing will also be a perfect way to spend a memorable day in the hot Tokyo summer.
 In case of a rainy day on your trip, one of the most popular museums of Tokyo, MORI Building DIGITAL ART MUSEUM teamLab Borderless offers a great indoor activity.
 The fascinating world created by colorful 3D digital art installations is absolutely amazing.
 Diver City Tokyo Plaza is a massive shopping hub which welcomes you with a giant full-scale Gundam Statue displayed outside the mall!

-If you want to try fresh, high-quality seafood, Tsukiji Market (築地市場) is a place you can’t miss in Tokyo!
-One of the most popular fish markets in Japan, Tsukiji Market welcomes numerous visitors even after the inner market was officially closed in 2018.
-Despite what many people think, Tsukiji Market can still be visited, only the wholesale vendors moved to the new Toyosu Market.
+If you want to try fresh, high-quality seafood, Tsukiji Fish Market (築地市場) is a place you can’t miss in Tokyo!
+One of the most popular fish markets in Japan and in the world for that matter, Tsukiji Market welcomes numerous visitors even after the inner market was officially closed in 2018.
+Despite what many people think, you can still visit the outer part of Tsukiji Market, but most of the wholesale vendors have moved to the new Toyosu Market.
 The outer market is still packed with lively shops and restaurants serving a wide range of seafood dishes.
 It is one of the best places to try some fresh sushi or sashimi.
 Don’t forget to visit the Tsukiji Honganji, a beautiful Buddhist temple which dates back to 1617.
-This temple, a 3min walk from the Tsukiji market, is also the starting point of our popular Tsukiji Food and Drink tour.
+This temple is only a 3 minute walk from the market and is also the starting point of our popular Tsukiji Food and Drink tour!